rbrich/xcikit/extras/fire_script_js/README.md

 ## Serving with NGINX

-To serve teh app, copy the content of `dist` to a web server and point some URL to it.
+To serve the app, copy the content of `dist` to a web server and point some URL to it.
-It's completely client-side web application, so the server can be completely static.
+It's a client-side web application, so the server can be completely static.

 Example NGINX config: